 22. Taking the stairs.

 I hate waiting.
 Taking the stairs is a little bit more exercise and keeps me from waiting.
 Honestly I do anything to keep myself from waiting.
 I use self-checkout.
-Sometimes I’ll put stuff back in the store that I don’t NEED to buy if I’m in a line without a book – so I can just leave the store.
+Sometimes I’ll put stuff back in the store that I don’t NEED to buy if I’m in a line without a book – so I can just leave the store without waiting in line.
 Any little movement – anywhere – makes me feel like my fight against time is less dire.
 I’m moving – I’m getting somewhere.
 That calms my Type-A tendencies.
 And if I’m honest, every time there’s a fire drill I’m stunned at how out of shape I am – thus the need to take the stairs more often.
 It’s like lifting weights – every little bit counts.

 23. Having really stupid things in my apartment that make me smile.

 My apartment looks like a college student dorm room.
 I have really junky furniture.
-It’s not as refined as I would have pictured.
 It’s probably not befitting a lawyer who makes six figures.
 But I enter my apartment, I see all the things I love and I think, ahh I’m home.

 24. Taking a bath.